ghosharunava/LibraryMarshmallowSingelMultiplePermssions/README.md

-//**permissionStatus.equals("OK")= all Dangerous permission is garnted,else all Dangerous permission is not garnted yet**
+//permissionStatus.equals("OK")= all Dangerous permission is garnted,else all Dangerous permission is not garnted yet